Sign Up for a Free Account

 Overview

-The author presents one of the Mendelian disorders of the epigenetic machinery that is characterized by overgrowth and intellectual disability, Sotos syndrome.
-Typically, it is characterized by distinctive facial features, macrodolichocephaly, learning disability, and a variable range of associated abnormalities.
+Sotos syndrome is a Mendelian disorder of the epigenetic machinery that is classically characterized by the triad of distinctive craniofacial features, overgrowth, and intellectual disability.
 NSD1 haploinsufficiency was determined to be the major cause of typical Sotos syndrome.
 Microdeletions of NSD1 were identified in Japanese Sotos patients whereas intragenic mutations were found in most non-Japanese patients.
-Patients with few features of Sotos syndrome are known as Sotos-like, NFIX gene was found in 10% of patients (referred as Sotos-like) and those patients harboring NFIX gene mutations are also known as Malan syndrome or Sotos 2.
-Mutations of the DNMT3A and SETD2 genes were also identified in few patients with Sotos-like syndrome.
-The majority of cases are sporadic, but few families with an autosomal dominant mode of inheritance have been reported.
-The clinical phenotypes of Sotos 1, Sotos 2, Sotos 3, and Sotos-like syndrome are discussed.
+A Sotos-like presentation can also be associated with a number of other genes, most commonly variants of NFIX (Malan syndrome).
+The majority of Sotos syndrome cases are sporadic, but a few families with an autosomal dominant transmission have been reported.
+The clinical phenotypes of Sotos syndrome, Malan syndrome, and Sotos-like syndromes are discussed.
 In addition, the diagnostic and management guidelines are reviewed.

 Key points

-• Overgrowth, characteristic facial gestalt, and learning disability or behavioral abnormalities are considered cardinal clinical criteria of Sotos syndrome.
+• Overgrowth, characteristic facial gestalt, and learning disability or behavioral abnormalities are considered the cardinal clinical criteria of Sotos syndrome.

 Historical note and terminology